Inside The True Story Of Balloon Boy, The 6-Year-Old Who Was Reported To Be Lost In A Rogue Balloon

 Falcon Heene Reappears Safe And Sound At Home

 As Richard Heene later explained it, Falcon had been trying to climb onto the balloon earlier in the day, and he’d shouted at the boy to get away for his own safety.
-Falcon then told his older brother, Bradford, that he was going to try and crawl in again.
+Falcon then told his older brother, Bradford, that he was going to try to crawl in again.
 Instead, he climbed into the attic of the garage, where he then took a nap.

 Richard Heene

-UPI/Alamy Stock PhotoRichard Heene addressing news media following the Balloon Boy fiasco.
+UPI / Alamy Stock PhotoRichard Heene addressing news media following the Balloon Boy fiasco.

 This idea might sound unusual for the average person, but it was fairly par for the course for Richard Heene, who was known to invest a lot of time and money on tinkering.
 One neighbor, Marc Friedland, said of the family, “They’re unusual, yes.
 But they’re great.
 We like them a lot.”